-The flow in a flat die is simulated using the axisymmetric and planar elongational viscosities of a lowdensity polyethylene (LDPE) resin.
-Elongational viscosity is found to have only a limited effect on the velocity distribution at the die exit.
-However, the predicted pressure drop in the die increased when the effect of elongational viscosity is included in the simulation.
+The flow in a coat-hanger die is simulated using the axisymmetric and planar elongational viscosities of a low-density polyethylene (LDPE) resin.
+Elongational viscosity is found to affect the velocity distribution at the die exit.
+Also, the predicted pressure drop in the die changed significantly when the effect of elongational viscosity was included in the simulation.
+However, elongational viscosity had only a minor effect on the temperature distribution in the die.
 Predicted pressure drop is compared with the corresponding experimental data.